Tribeca New Music Festival

 Kevin Gallagher, and bassist Jeff Carney, Eric Moe's Grande Etude Brillante and

-Nocturne, Richard Einhorn's Maxwell's Demon for solo electric violin,
+Nocturne, Richard Einhorn's Maxwell's Demon for solo electric violin, Jacob ter

-JacobTVs' Grab It! for electric guitar and electronics, and the NYC premiere of
+Veldhuis' Grab It! for electric guitar and electronics, and the NYC premiere of

 Edmund Cionek's multi-media work At the Art Gallery, Part 2 for percussion and